centre-for-humanities-computing/corona-psychopathology/README.md

 - `--max_vocab` maximum desired vocabulary choosen among the most frequent words, which isn't removed by other conditions.
 Default is `None`, e.g. no maximum size is set
 - `--max_perc_occurance` a word is removed it is appears in X percent of the document.
 Can be considered a corpus specific stopwordlist.
 Default is `0.5`
 - `--clf_args` arguments to be passed to the classifier given as a dictionary.
 Default is `{}`, an empty dictionary
+- `--scoring` the scoring methods of the classifier.
+Default is "accuracy" for a full list see [this site](https://scikit-learn.org/stable/modules/model_evaluation.html) under 'classification'.
+Recommended include 'roc_auc', 'f1' and 'balanced_accuracy'.

 ---
 ## Grid search